sm17977/teamproject/mvp/TeamEffortLog.md

 * [Task 3](https://cseejira.essex.ac.uk/browse/CE291T21-44).
 Initial thoughts on design.

 * I have imported iextrading4j library and implemented it to retrieve stock prices of any company for the last 5 years.

+## Team Member Sean Mcleod

+### Sprint 1 (University Week 3)
+* [Task 1](https://cseejira.essex.ac.uk/browse/CE291T21-3).
+Familiarise with command-line cseegit.
+It was set in sprint 1 and completed in sprint 3.
+I had to redo this task due to typing the name of the collaboration text file incorrectly.

+### Sprint 2 (University Week 4)
+* [Task 1](https://cseejira.essex.ac.uk/browse/CE291T21-3).
+Familiarise with command-line cseegit.
+It was set in sprint 1 and completed in sprint 3.
+I had to redo this task due to typing the name of the collaboration text file incorrectly.
+* [Task 2](https://cseejira.essex.ac.uk/browse/CE291T21-10).
+Create "HelloWorld" in Java.
+It was set in sprint 2 and completed in sprint 3.
+* [Task 3](https://cseejira.essex.ac.uk/browse/CE291T21-21).
+Upload a true photo of yourself to your GitLab and Jira profiles.
+It was set in sprint 2 and completed in sprint 3.
+* [Task 4](https://cseejira.essex.ac.uk/browse/CE291T21-24).
+Complete the Moodle GitLab exercise.
+It was set in sprint 2 and completed in sprint 3.

+### Sprint 3 (University Week 5)

+* No tasks set.

+### Sprint 4 (University Week 6)
+* [Task 1](https://cseejira.essex.ac.uk/browse/CE291T21-51).
+Functional Requirements.
+It was set in sprint sprint 4 and completed in sprint 7.
+* [Task 2](https://cseejira.essex.ac.uk/browse/CE291T21-46).
+User Stories.
+It was set in sprint 4 and completed in sprint 7.
+* [Task 3](https://cseejira.essex.ac.uk/browse/CE291T21-56).
+Non-Functional Requirements.
+It was set in sprint 4 and completed in sprint 7.
+* [Task 4](https://cseejira.essex.ac.uk/browse/CE291T21-41).
+Initial thoughts on Design.
+It was set in sprint 4 and completed in sprint 7.
+* [Task 5](https://cseejira.essex.ac.uk/browse/CE291T21-40).
+Learn how to export data from a website to a Java file.
+Initial thoughts on Design.
+It was set in sprint 4 and completed in sprint 7.

+### Sprint 5 (University Week 7)
+* [Task 1](https://cseejira.essex.ac.uk/browse/CE291T21-51).
+Functional Requirements.
+It was set in sprint sprint 4 and completed in sprint 7.
+* [Task 2](https://cseejira.essex.ac.uk/browse/CE291T21-46).
+User Stories.
+It was set in sprint 4 and completed in sprint 7.
+* [Task 3](https://cseejira.essex.ac.uk/browse/CE291T21-56).
+Non-Functional Requirements.
+It was set in sprint 4 and completed in sprint 7.
+* [Task 4](https://cseejira.essex.ac.uk/browse/CE291T21-41).
+Initial thoughts on Design.
+It was set in sprint 4 and completed in sprint 7.
+* [Task 5](https://cseejira.essex.ac.uk/browse/CE291T21-40).
+Learn how to export data from a website to a Java file.
+Initial thoughts on Design.
+It was set in sprint 4 and completed in sprint 7.

+### Sprint 6 (University Week 8)
+* [Task 1](https://cseejira.essex.ac.uk/browse/CE291T21-51).
+Functional Requirements.
+It was set in sprint sprint 4 and completed in sprint 7.
+* [Task 2](https://cseejira.essex.ac.uk/browse/CE291T21-46).
+User Stories.
+It was set in sprint 4 and completed in sprint 7.
+* [Task 3](https://cseejira.essex.ac.uk/browse/CE291T21-56).
+Non-Functional Requirements.
+It was set in sprint 4 and completed in sprint 7.
+* [Task 4](https://cseejira.essex.ac.uk/browse/CE291T21-41).
+Initial thoughts on Design.
+It was set in sprint 4 and completed in sprint 7.
+* [Task 5](https://cseejira.essex.ac.uk/browse/CE291T21-40).
+Learn how to export data from a website to a Java file.
+Initial thoughts on Design.
+It was set in sprint 4 and completed in sprint 7.
+* [Task 6](https://cseejira.essex.ac.uk/browse/CE291T21-67).
+Complete the markdown documentation.
+Set in sprint 6 and completed in sprint 7.

+* Added exception handling to the input bank balance button - [Commit Link](https://cseegit.essex.ac.uk/ce291/team21/teamproject/commit/52dc37e38fbb201fb6413ce68ab88c39cd132f5d)

+### Sprint 7 (University Week 9)